pondersource/CYB/Design Information/Structure.md

 No authentication is required.
 After the first application login, we automatically create a user id and authenticate them in our service.

-For each application that we support, we create read and write adopters.
-These adopters are developed as semi-independet services.
+For each application that we support, we create read and write adapters.
+These adapters are developed as semi-independet services.

 There is also the matter of sync start point in time.
 Do we sync everything that happens after the application authentication or do we try to sync all of the data or some thing in the middle?
 It can even be yet another setting that is disposed to the individual to decide.